Fed to release monetary policy report on July 7, five days ahead of Yellen testimony

-WASHINGTON The Federal Reserve said on Thursday it would release its semiannual monetary policy report on July 7, five days before Fed Chair Janet Yellen testifies to Congress.
+WASHINGTON (Reuters) - The Federal Reserve said on Thursday it would release its semiannual monetary policy report on July 7, five days before Fed Chair Janet Yellen testifies to Congress.

 Historically, the report on the U.S. economy and central bank policy has been released along with testimony from the Fed chief.
 In a brief statement, the Fed said the advanced release would allow members of Congress and the public time to review the report before Yellen's appearance.